What Went Wrong: Apple Watch Series 7 Rumors Edition

 The Apple Watch is a product that garners many rumors and reports, specifically targeting future health capabilities.
 Recent reporting suggests that next year's Apple Watch, the Series 8, will feature more powerful health sensors and features.
 Our expectations and the reports of a flat-edged design may have simply been wrongly attributed to the Series 7, while Apple's plans for a complete redesign were aimed for 2022 all along.

-Apple is a company that builds on yearly iterative improvements, building on features to achieve an even more all-encompassing product, and that can't be further true for the Apple Watch.
+Apple is a company that builds on yearly iterative improvements, building on features to achieve an even more all-encompassing product, and that is especially the case for the Apple Watch.
 With the Series 7, Apple is adding a larger display, improved battery life and energy efficiency, and is elevating the experience of watchOS 8.
 Using these upgrades, the company is further prepared to launch a redesign of the Apple Watch next year, featuring flat-edges and advanced health sensors.

 Alternatively, but highly unlikely, is that Apple made last-minute design changes to the Apple Watch due to production issues.
 Two weeks before the Series 7 was announced, a report revealed that Apple and its suppliers were struggling to reach "satisfactory" quality levels of the device during "small-scale" production.